shimspedy/sengov/content/states/new-hampshire/jim-kofalt/_index.md

 ---
-date: 2024-05-28T11:54:12-05:00
+date: 2025-03-01T11:54:12-05:00
 title: "Jim Kofalt"
 seo_title: "contact Representative Jim Kofalt"
 subheader:
      greeting: Contact Representative Jim Kofalt
-     description: Jim Kofalt is a member of the New Hampshire House of Representatives, representing Hillsborough 32.
-He assumed office on December 7, 2022, and his current term ends on December 4, 2024.
+     description: Jim Kofalt is a Republican member of the New Hampshire House of Representatives, representing Hillsborough District 32.
+He assumed office on December 18, 2024, and his current term is set to end on December 2, 2026.
 description: Contact Representative Jim Kofalt of New Hampshire.
 Contact information for Jim Kofalt includes email address, phone number, and mailing address.
 image: jim-kofalt.jpeg
 video: